microsoft/ELL/libraries/graph/doc/GraphDesign.md

 See the image "HighLevelGraph" ![HighLevelGraph](file://HighLevelGraph.png) for a terrible drawing of the high-level graph of the above series of computations.

-*Aside*: On the equivalence between the graph, its serialization, and a functional code-like description of the computation
+## *Aside* On the equivalence between the graph, its serialization, and a functional code-like description of the computation

 For the featurization library, I found it somewhat useful to have a simple serialized format that looked like